 When the voltage source is connected between two non-reference nodes, as shown in the above diagram (just like v2 and v3).
 Both nodes are considered as a single node named supper-node.
 First of all, write the KCL equation for the super-node, just like this:

-Now apply Ohm’s law to each current, which will give you a variable in the term of node voltages.
-After that, apply KVL at the loop v2, v3 and vo will give us:
+Now apply Ohm’s law to each current, which will give you a variable in terms of node voltages.
+After that, apply KVL at the loop v2, v3, and vo will give us:

 Where Vx is a known parameter of the circuit.